joisig/joisig.com/_posts/2018-10-19-deep-domain-expertise-but-no-cto-heres-a-guide-to-hiring-one.md

 categories:
   - startups
 ---

-> _I originally published this on the [StartupResources.io blog](https://startupresources.io/blog/deep-domain-expertise-but-no-cto-how-to-hire-one/).
-You can go there to subscribe to my weekly newsletter of startup tools, articles and advice._
+> _This article was originally published on the [Startup Resources blog](https://startupresources.io/blog/deep-domain-expertise-but-no-cto-how-to-hire-one/)._

 I was recently asked by a founding team I know, how to go about hiring a CTO.
 They are experts in a significantly deep domain, but need a technologist with them to build their company, ideally one with a background in the same domain.